School Direct Training Programme (Primary) PGCE

 Further information on what you'll study

 We are accredited by the UK Government's Department for Education as a provider of initial teacher-training courses.
-Successful completion of the course leads to Qualified Teacher Status (QTS), enabling you to commence a career in teaching as a newly qualified Early Career Teacher (ECT).
+Successful completion of the course leads to Qualified Teacher Status (QTS), enabling you to commence a career in teaching as an Early Career Teacher (ECT).

 Careers and employability